Approved Destination Status (ADS) scheme

 Tourism Australia is responsible for marketing Australia to Chinese consumers and for working with OTOs to equip them with the knowledge and skills to create and sell high quality tour packages to Australia.

-DIBP is responsible for the immigration aspects of the scheme.
-DIBP is responsible for granting ADS visas and in conjunction with the China National Tourism Administration, they approve OTOs to sell ADS tour packages and apply for ADS visas on the tourists’ behalf.
-DIBP also assists Austrade to approve ITOs and tour guides to join the ADS scheme.
+The Department of Home Affairs is responsible for the immigration aspects of the scheme.
+Home Affairs is responsible for granting ADS visas and in conjunction with the China National Tourism Administration, they approve OTOs to sell ADS tour packages and apply for ADS visas on the tourists’ behalf.
+Home Affairs also assists Austrade to approve ITOs and tour guides to join the ADS scheme.

 Who is already in the scheme?

-As of 1 August 2017, Austrade has 82 ADS approved ITOs and 1962 ADS approved tour guides.
-The lists of ADS approved ITOs and tour guides are updated on the 1st and the 15th of every month, so please ensure you check the lists regularly.
+ADS approved ITOs and tour guides lists are updated on the 1st and the 15th of every month, so please ensure you check the lists regularly.

 Austrade welcomes applications from ITOs and tour guides to join the scheme at any time.
 Please visit the ITO or tour guide pages to access the application form.